AUTHOR: Wanda Morrison Tillotson; Edited and vetted by Cheri Todd Molter

 Basically, this is my story: I grew up just down the road alongside all my maternal relatives.
-My Jackson line, including my 3rd Great Grandfather, Lewis/Louis Jackson, his first three sons—John Calvin, Edmund Coleman and William “Wiley” Bass Jackson—had several men who enlisted or were conscripted for the Co.
-H, 20th Infantry Sampson Co, North Carolina (NC).
-My 3rd Great Grandfather, Lewis Jackson was born in 1819 and enlisted on Mar 6, 1862 at Sampson County, NC as a Private.
-At the time, he was married to my 3rd great-grandmother, who was known as Sarah/Sally Eugenia, Jane, and Gennie Bass in the records.
+Several ancestors in my Jackson line, including my 3rd-Great-Grandfather, Lewis/Louis Jackson, and his first three sons—John Calvin, Edmund Coleman and William “Wiley” Bass Jackson—enlisted in the Confederate Army and served in Company H, 20th Infantry, North Carolina Troops.
+My 3rd-Great-Grandfather, Lewis Jackson, was born in 1819 and enlisted on Mar 6, 1862 at Sampson County, North Carolina, as a Private.
+At the time, he was married to my 3rd-Great-Grandmother, Sarah Eugenia Bass Jackson, whose name was recorded numerous ways–Sarah Eugenia, Sallie Gene/Jean, Jane, and Gennie, to name a few.
 She was born in 1820 and died before 1880.

-Over next door in Wayne Co (area known as tri-county), we think that my 3rd Great Grandfather, Jacob Davis, was laid to rest at Bentonville Battleground, and I think his son James would have also been a Confederate.
-I don’t think there was any man in Wayne that wasn’t Gray.
+Over next door in Wayne Co (area known as tri-county), we think that my 3rd-Great-Grandfather, Jacob Davis, was laid to rest at Bentonville Battleground, and I think his son James was also a Confederate soldier.

-Then back to Sampson County, there’s my Granny Davis’ line—the Raynors.
+Returning back to my Sampson County kin, there’s my Granny Davis’ line—the Raynors.
 W.D.
-Raynor, my 3rd Great Grandfather, served in the Mexican War (NC 1st).
-William David “Rayner” is found in the Ol’ Mans Pension book fought Mexican War for 1st NC and then Confederate for 20th NC as his beloved Susan C. Thornton Raynor/Rayner/Rainer drew a pension naming him as her spouse: App for Confederate Pension after 1901, Vol 3 M-R, also microfilm page 749.
+Raynor, my 3rd-Great-Grandfather, served in the Mexican War (NC 1st).
+William David “Rayner” is found in the Ol’ Mans Pension book fought Mexican War for 1st NC and also in Confederate rolls for 20th North Carolina.
+His beloved Susan C. Thornton Raynor/Rayner/Rainer drew a pension and had named him as her spouse: App for Confederate Pension after 1901, Vol 3 M-R, also microfilm page 749.
 (He has records in Raleigh) His brother Frank was also a conscripted Confederate.